 What is key to understand here is that family history or genetics increases risk and that risk needs to be at the forefront of a person’s mind when using alcohol or any drug.
 Even if you have a genetic predisposition to addiction and become addicted, you can still break free from it through proper treatment.
 Through detox and therapy, you can find your way to healing.

 Find the Support Necessary at Tides Edge Detox

 At Tides Edge Detox, we specialize in helping people with addictions.
 Whether your addiction is genetic or not, you can find relief and healing by participating in our accredited detox facility.
 Our team understands that addiction is a disease with both mental and physical aspects that require treatment.
 We use evidence-based techniques to help ease your withdrawal symptoms and several therapeutic options to help with addiction’s mental and emotional issues.
 Some of our therapies include:

 Dedicated and compassionate staff guide you through the detox process.
 We offer a variety of different addiction programs, some of which include:

 - Alcohol addiction treatment program

 Don’t let addiction drag you down in life.
 Now that you know more about genetics and addiction, seek help through detox treatment at Tides Edge.
-Contact us at 866.723.3127, and we’ll walk with you along the road to recovery.
+Contact us at 866.723.3127, or contact us online and we’ll walk with you along the road to recovery.